GuangyinJING/smpl-website/content/authors/FanglongDANG/_index.md

 Wobbling in flows.

 **Key Research Areas**:
-- Macroscopic locomotion strategies and molecular regulation in bacteria
-- Collective behavior and swarm intelligence in autonomous motile systems and living organisms
+- Wobbling pattern and mechanism in simple and complex flows
-- Interactions between bacteria and biological fluids and their medical applications
+- Swimming pattern of individual bacteria in collective motion